Spatial meshing for general Bayesian multivariate models: Applications: spatial community ecology

 The North American Breeding Bird Survey dataset contains avian point count data for more than 700 North American bird taxa (species, races, and unidentified species groupings).
 These data are collected annually during the breeding season, primarily June, along thousands of randomly established roadside survey routes in the United States and Canada.

 We consider a dataset of $n=4118$ locations spanning the continental U.S., and $q=27$ bird species.
 The specific species we consider belong to the \textit{passeriforme} order and are observed at a number of locations which is between 40\% and 60\% of the total number of available locations -- Figure \ref{fig:nabbs:data} shows a subset of the data.
 We dichotomize the observed counts to obtain presence/absence data.
 The effective data size is $nq = $ 111,186.
 We implement Langevin methods using coregionalized QMGPs with $k=2, 4, 6, 8, 10$ spatial factors using exponential correlations with decay $\phi \sim U[0.1, 10]$ \textit{a priori}.
 We also test the sensitivity to the domain partitioning scheme by testing $8\times 4$ (coarse), $16\times 8$ (medium), and $32 \times 16$ (fine) axis-parallel domain partitioning schemes.
 Finer partitioning implies more restrictive spatial conditional independence assumptions.
 In implementing the shrinkage prior of \cite{bhattacharya_dunson}, \texttt{Hmsc} dynamically chooses the number of factors up to a maximum $k_{\text{max}}$: in the non-spatial \texttt{Hmsc} model, letting $k_{\text{max}}=10$ ultimately leads to 6 or fewer factors being used during MCMC.
 In the spatial \texttt{Hmsc} models using NNGPs, we set $k_{\text{max}}=2$ or $k_{\text{max}}=5$ to restrict run times.
 Figure \ref{fig:nabbs:results} reports average classification performance and run times.
 QMGP-MALA scales only linearly with the number of factors, but its performance is strongly negatively impacted by partition size.
 QMGP-SM-MALA exhibits large improvements in classification performance, however these improvements come at a large run time cost.
-Performance of SM-MALA also slightly worsens with a coarser partition due to the increased dimension of the sampled targets.
-On the contrary, QMGP-SiMPA outperforms all other models while providing large time savings relative to SM-MALA and being less sensitive to the choice of partition.
+QMGP-SiMPA outperforms all other models while providing large time savings relative to SM-MALA and being less sensitive to the choice of partition.
 A QMGP-SiMPA model on the $32\times 16$ partition with $k=4$ outperforms a spatial NNGP-\texttt{Hmsc} model in classifying the 27 bird species with a reduction in run time of over three orders of magnitude (respectively 4.1 minutes and 70.7 hours).
 We provide a summary of the efficiency in sampling the elements of $\bOmega_{\text{corr}}$ in Table \ref{tab:nabbs:compare}, where we make comparisons of ESS/s relative to the non-spatial \texttt{Hmsc} model.
 While efficient estimation of $\bOmega_{\text{corr}}$ remains challenging, QMGP-SiMPA models show marked improvements relative to a state-of-the-art alternative.